ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 !['auto-alerts-diagram'](./actionable-alerts.png)

-It's 1AM again and the AlertManager-Bot present to Engineer-Y a bunch of additional information and ask if the engineer needs more help through Slack.
+It's 1 AM again and the AlertManager-Bot present to Engineer-Y a bunch of additional information and ask if the engineer needs more help through Slack.

 **SLACK CHAT:**